vesana/Sound-classification-on-Raspberry-Pi/README.md

-## Sound classification and notification project on Raspberry Pi 4 using Respeaker 2-mic Pi Hat, Tensorflow, YAMNet and Telegram.
+# Sound classification and notification project on Raspberry Pi 4 using Respeaker 2-mic Pi Hat, Tensorflow, YAMNet and Telegram.

-Integration with Azure on the works to provide visualization of some kind (graphs, spectogram?) via a web app.

 These need to be changed to your microphone device:
 * Line 33:  sd.default.device = 2